algolia/instantsearch-ios/docgen/src/getting-started.md

 The whole point of a search experience is to display the dataset that matches best the query entered by the user.
 That's what we will implement in this section with the [hits][widgets-hits] widget.

-In your `Main.Storyboard`, drag and drop a `Table View` from the Object Library and resize it to make it bigger.
-Then, select the `Table View` and change its custom class to `HitsTableWidget`.
-Now if you go to the attributes inspector, you will see that there are at the top 4 configuration parameters that you can apply like `Hits Pet Page` and `Infinite Scrolling`.
-Feel free to change them to your needs, or keep the default values.
+- In your `Main.Storyboard`, drag and drop a `Table View` from the Object Library and resize it to make it bigger.
+- Select the `Table View` and change its custom class to `HitsTableWidget`.

+> *If you go to the attributes inspector, you will see that at the top, there are 4 configuration parameters that you can change, like `Hits Pet Page` and `Infinite Scrolling`.
+Feel free to change them to your needs, or keep the default values.*

-Then, click on your `Table View`, and in the attributes inspector, add a prototype cell under the `Table View` section by replacing `0` with `1`.
-You should now be able to see a `Table View Cell` (under your `Table View`) in the Document Outline on the left of the storyboard file.
+- Click on your `Table View`, and in the attributes inspector, add a prototype cell under the `Table View` section by replacing `0` with `1`.
+- You should now be able to see a `Table View Cell` (under your `Table View`) in the Document Outline on the left of the storyboard file.
 Select that, and in the attributes inspector, specify `hitCell` as the identifier.

-Finally, we need to have a reference to the `HitsTableView` in your `ViewController`.
+- Finally, we need to have a reference to the `HitsTableView` in your `ViewController`.
 For that, go ahead and create an `IBOutlet` and call it `tableView`.

 Now that we have our `Table View` setup, we still need to specify what fields from the Algolia response we want to show, as well as the layout of our cells.
 InstantSearch provides both base classes and helper classes in order to achieve this.
-Here, we will look at the easiest and most flexible way: using the base class.
+Here, we will look at the easiest and most flexible way: using the base class `HitsTableViewController`.

-In your `ViewController` class, replace `UIViewController` with `HitsTableViewController`.
+- In your `ViewController` class, replace `UIViewController` with `HitsTableViewController`.
 This class will help you setup a lot of boilerplate code for you.
-Next, in your `viewDidLoad` method after initializing the view and before adding your widgets to InstantSearch, add the following:
+- Next, in your `viewDidLoad` method, before registering your widgets to InstantSearch, add the following:

 ```swift
 hitsTableView = tableView
 ```

-This will associate the `hitsTableView` in the base class to the tableView that you just created.
+This will associate the `hitsTableView` in the base class to the `tableView` that we just created.
 Behind the scenes, your `ViewController` class will become the `delegate` and `dataSource` of the tableView, the same way the UIKit base class `UITableViewController` does that for you.

 Next, we can specify our cells with a method provided by the base class, which contains the hit for the specific row.